pivotal-cf/docs-redis/pull_request_template.md

+# Pull request template

-Should this be merged to any other branches?
+Which other branches should this be merged with (if any)?